gost-dom/gost-dom.github.io/index.markdown

 - Makes the tests resilient to code refactoring.
 - Makes the tests resilient to changes to the visual design.

-### Sponsors only
+### Shaman is sponsors only

 At the time of the first pre-release, Shaman will be an exclusive to sponsors at the appropriate sponsorship tiers; It might eventually be made public.

-Hiding Shaman from the public hurts in the heart, but I need to provide a boon to attract sponsors.
-I hope to make it publically available, but I need to provide some boon for to encourage sponsorships.
+I hope to make shaman publically available in the future, but I need to provide some boon for to encourage sponsorships.

 ---